hstaszek/kghm-hackathon/README.md

 ```

 ### Notes
+* `exploration` contains our notebooks we used during exploration phase.
-File `LMAM_HC212B_NDFT01---_TFI` has incorrect headers, it has to be corrected before running the script.
+* File `LMAM_HC212B_NDFT01---_TFI` has incorrect headers, it has to be corrected before running the script.